 At the beginning of treatment, blood tests are likely done frequently.
 Once your hormone levels are stable, you will usually have a blood test after 4 to 6 months, and then once a year.

 You may need blood tests more often if:

 - Start or stop a medication that may interfere with levothyroxine.

-- It has some symptom that could mean that your dose is not entirely correct.
+- Some symptoms could mean that your dose is not entirely correct.

 What happens if I forget to take it?

-If you forget to take a dose, take it as soon as you remember, unless it is almost time for your next dose.
+If you forget to take a dose, take it as soon as you remember unless it is almost time for your next dose.
 In that case, skip the missed dose.
-Do not take 2 doses together to make up for the missed dose.
+Do not take two doses together to make up for the missed dose.

-If you miss doses frequently, it may be useful to set an alarm to remind you.
+If you miss doses frequently, it may be helpful to set the alarm to remind you.
 You can also ask your pharmacist for advice on other ways to help you remember to take your medication.

 What happens if I take too much?